 “You have to be out 14 days before”

 “Hi tenant, you are to move out 14 days before your actual move out date.”
-Many tenants have heard this sentence.
-Sometimes the landlord is in the wrong to force the tenant to move out 14 days before.
-Other times the landlord is in his/her good right to do so.
-Here it is important that as a tenant you follow the regulation – otherwise, it can cost you a month’s rent.
+This sentence has been heard by many tenants.
+Sometimes the landlord is wrong to require the tenant to vacate 14 days before the lease expires.
+Other times, the landlord is perfectly within his or her rights to do so.
+It is critical that you follow the rules as a tenant; otherwise, you could be fined a month’s rent.

 When can your landlord demand that you move out 14 days before?

-Remember that it can be written in many different way.
-However, you just have to be aware that if the meaning is the same as the example above, it is justified that your landlord demands that you move out 14 days before the actual move out date in order for the tenancy to be refurbished.
+Keep in mind that it can be written in a variety of ways.
+However, you should be aware that if the meaning is the same as in the preceding example, it is justified for your landlord to require you to vacate 14 days before the actual move out date in order for the tenancy to be refurbished.

 Remember that the 14 days also include weekends and public holidays.
 Many people think that the 14 days only include working days.

-If you have terminated your lease so that you lease ends on 31/1-19 and it says in your lease that you must be out 14 days before, you have to be out on 17/1-19.
+If you have terminated your lease so that it ends on 31/1/19 and your lease states that you must be out 14 days before, you must be out on 17/1/19.

-If it is not stated in your lease or have been arranged between you and your landlord, the landlord cannot demand that you move out of the tenancy 14 days before.
-So, if your landlord demands that you do so, you are in your good right to stay in your tenancy the whole period of time and not move until the move out day.
-(NB: remember to be aware that you have to refurbish yourself).
+If it is not stated in your lease or has been agreed upon between you and your landlord, the landlord cannot require you to leave the tenancy 14 days before the end date.
+So, if your landlord requires it, you have the legal right to stay in your tenancy for the duration and not move until the move out date.
+(Note: keep in mind that you must renovate yourself.)

 The tenancy must be ready at the move out date

-As a tenant, it is important to remember that the tenancy must be 100% ready at the moving out date.
-This is due to the new tenant moving in a few days later, and the tenancy must, therefore, be in proper condition for this date.
-By doing so, you make sure that you are not liable for an extra month, because you have not made sure the tenancy is ready (an example could be that the tenancy has not been cleaned).
-It can, therefore, be beneficial to move out in time to hold a final inspection.
-If you do this, you do not run the risk that there are shortcomings that needs to be corrected in the new tenant’s tenancy.
+As a tenant, bare in mind that the tenancy must be completely ready by the moving out date.
+This is due to the new tenant moving in a few days later, and the tenancy must therefore be in proper condition for this date.
+By doing so, you ensure that you are not liable for an extra month because you have not ensured that the tenancy is ready (an example could be that the tenancy has not been cleaned).
+It may thus be advantageous to leave in time for a final inspection.
+If you do this, you eliminate the possibility that there will be flaws in the new tenant’s tenancy that must be addressed.

 You may also like: Final inspection – you need to be are of this